HaoZhangSid/TechBlog/accessibility_report_en.md

 Issues identified during evaluation, such as initial color contrast deficiencies, were addressed to ensure all components meet requirements.

 ### 3.2 Screen Reader Used
-The team primarily used **<font color="red">[Please enter screen reader name used, e.g., NVDA, JAWS, VoiceOver]</font>** to test key user flows, including navigation, reading, login, and form submission.
+The team primarily used NVDA to test key user flows, including navigation, reading, login, and form submission.

 ---